PrivateBin/PrivateBin/README.md

 - Encryption of data sent to server, even if it does not provide HTTPS.

-- Possibility to set a password which is asked when the paste is opened.
-  It further protects a paste and prevent people stumbling upon your paste's link from being able to read it without this password.
+- Possibility to set a password which is required to read the paste.
+It further protects a paste and prevents people stumbling upon your paste's link from being able to read it without the password.

 ## What it doesn't provide

-- As a user you have to trust the server administrator, your internet provider and any country the traffic passes not to inject any malicious code.
+- As a user you have to trust the server administrator, your internet provider and any country the traffic passes not to inject any malicious javascript code.

 - The "key" used to encrypt the paste is part of the URL.
-If you publicly post a non-passworded paste URL, everybody can read it.
-Use a password if you want your paste to be "private".
+If you publicly post the URL of a paste that is not password-protected, everybody can read it.
+  Use a password if you want your paste to be private.

 - A server admin might be forced to hand over access logs to the authorities.
   ZeroBin encrypts your text and the discussion contents, but who accessed it